 - Lower wages.
 The hourly wage for a full time employee is often much less since freelancers may charge a higher hourly rate.
 In fact, some companies struggling to stay in the black may lay off large numbers of employees and outsource these former employees’ work to independent contractors.
-Though not necessarily ethical, this trend reflects that the average worker is paid less than the average freelancer.
+This trend reflects that the average worker is generally paid less than the average freelancer.

 - Easier delegation.
 Having a full time employee means you may delegate certain tasks to others, which may be helpful should you need to take some time away from your small business

 - More control.
 Having an employee working alongside others during a set timeframe makes it easier to control what the employee does.
-This control applies to both the types of work performed on how the work is done.
+This control applies both to the types of work performed and how the work is done.
 This degree of control may be especially important during periods when you’re striving for growth or struggling with revenue.

 Typical disadvantages to hiring full-time employees: